JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/index.md

 The [Julia](https://docs.julialang.org/en/v1/) programming language is designed with exactly those requirements of scientific computing in mind.
-In this course we will show you how to make use of the tools and advantages that *jit-compiled* Julia provides over *dynamic*, high-level languages like Phython or lower level languages like C++.
+In this course we will show you how to make use of the tools and advantages that *jit-compiled* Julia provides over *dynamic*, high-level languages like Python or lower level languages like C++.

 ## What will you learn?